jorritfolmer/TA-dmarc/README.md

 ### Validate XML setting

-DMARC XML aggregate reports can be validated against the DMARC RUA XML schema definition (XSD).
-This can be configured in the input with the checkbox "Validate XML" The result of the validation is added as new event fields in Splunk:
+DMARC XML aggregate reports can be validated against multiple DMARC RUA XML schema definition versions (XSD) This can be configured in the input with the checkbox "Validate XML" The result of the validations is added as new event fields in Splunk: `vendor_rua_xsd_validations`

-- `vendor_vendor_rua_xsd_validation`: success or failure
-- `vendor_vendor_rua_xsd_validation_error`": validation error text, e.g:
-  > Element 'sp': [facet 'enumeration'] The value '' is not an element of the set {'none', 'quarantine', 'reject'}., line 19

 ## DMARC aggregate reports